ruggeri/tech-notes/randos/automotive/engines/transmission.md

   - It's still fundamentally an automatic transmission.
 - Automated manual transmission is generally built around a typical transmission system, but controls shifts from a computer.
+  - We drove a Suzuki Celerio with an "AGS", automated gear shift.
+It's basically a manual with computer controlled clutch and gear shift.
+  - It was terrible, especially at slow speed.
+This is a common review of automated manuals.
+Basically only used on shitboxes in Europe.
+  - It's surprising this kind of transmission is so bad.
+One reason is that people drive it like an automatic, even though it's really a manual.
+You would drive _differently_ if you knew you were driving a manual.
+This is especially true when creeping.
+  - Since this is only intended for garbage vehicles, there was no incentive to make the system very good.
 - A continuous variable transmission is quite different.
 It's used by, I think scooters.
 Basically, there are no gears, but rather belts engaging with cones.
 The correct ratio can be continuously adjusted by